ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    Upon receiving a request from the Administrator targeting the group-configuration resource or a group-collection resource, the Group Manager MUST check that it is storing a valid Access Token for that Administrator.
 If this is not the case, the Group Manager MUST reply with a 4.01 (Unauthorized) error response.

-   If the request targets the group-configuration resource associated to a group with name GROUPNAME, the Group Manager MUST check that it is storing a valid Access Token from that Administrator, such that the scope specified in the Access Token includes a scope entry where:
+   If the request targets the group-configuration resource associated to a group with name GROUPNAME, the Group Manager MUST check that it is storing a valid Access Token from that Administrator, such that the 'scope' claim specified in the Access Token includes a scope entry where:

    * The group name GROUPNAME matches with the wildcard pattern specified in the scope entry; and